 Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness or nausea.
-If you have these signs, the heater may not be working properly.
+If you have these signs, the log set may not be working properly.
 Get fresh air at once!
-Have heater serviced.
+Have log set serviced.
 Some people are more affected by carbon monoxide than others.
 These include pregnant women, people with heart or lung disease or anemia, those under the influence of alcohol and those at high altitudes.

-Natural and Propane/LP Gas: Natural and propane/LP gases are odorless.
-An odor-making agent is added to these gases.
+Natural & Propane/LP Gas: Natural and propane/LP gas are odorless.
+An odor-making agent is added to the gas.
 The odor helps you detect a gas leak.
 However, the odor added to the gas can fade.
 Gas may be present even though no odor exists.
 Make certain you read and understand all warnings.
 Keep this manual for reference.
-It is your guide to safe and proper operation of this heater.
+It is your guide to safe and proper operation of this log set.